kylelix7/jekyll-now/_posts/2019-12-12-How I leetcode for 6 months and land a job at Amazon.md

 ---
 layout: post
-title: How I leetcode for 6 months and land a job at Amazon
+title: How I leetcode for 6 months and land a job in FANG
+tags: Leetcode, Career, Interview, Job Hunting, FANG Job, IT jobs
 ---

 ![header](/images/leetcode1.png)